Papatheodorou-Group/BENGAL/README.md

 ## Run instructions:

 Perpare the conda environment for .h5ad/.h5seurat conversion.
 In principle, you can use any program to perform the conversion.
 Here we used [SeuratDisk](https://github.com/mojaveazure/seurat-disk).
-SeuratDisk is only available from github and prior installation is required for smoother troubleshoot.
-Note that the environments for other packages are included in the nextflow program and will be created upon execution.
-[Mamba](https://github.com/mamba-org/mamba) is recommended as a substitute for conda.
+Installation of SeuratDisk from source under the provided environment here is recommended for stable conversion results.
+Note that the conda environments for other packages are included in the nextflow program and will be created upon execution.
+[Mamba](https://github.com/mamba-org/mamba) is recommended as a faster substitute for conda.

 First create a conda environment for the conversion: